 sunrise from Silver Peak, Catalina Island

 For years I have been increasingly fascinated and encouraged by the exponential growth of robust communities of disciples who multiply.
-Learning about what God is doing in millions of lives in thousands of different areas and contexts has taken me abroad to see first-hand, as well as to online and printed resources.
+Learning about what God is doing in many millions of lives in thousands of different areas and contexts has taken me to online and printed resources, as well as abroad to see first-hand.
+And I'm seeing both church history and world history in the making.
 Here is a tour.

 'Miraculous Movements'

-Disciple Making Movements (DMMs) are emerging worldwide that involve a God-size vision ('end-vision'), a clear pathway, and simple biblically consistent tools to fulfill the Great Commission in ways conventional mission will not.
+Disciple Making Movements (DMMs) are emerging worldwide that involve a God-size vision ('end-vision'), a clear pathway, and simple biblically consistent tools to fulfill the Great Commission in ways conventional mission won't.

 "When there is a move of God, disciples are rapidly multiplying, and thousands … are coming into the kingdom in a short amount of time through ordinary disciples passionately obeying Christ and boldly spreading the gospel everywhere they go … that is what we call a new DMM."

 Here are some recent statistics courtesy of the '24:14' network of movement catalysts.
-Bottom line: DMMs have produced more than 100 million new disciples of Jesus in the past few decades, with exponential growth rates that have not yet begun slowing down.Church history is being made before our eyes.
+Bottom line: DMMs have produced more than 100 million new disciples of Jesus in the past few decades, with sustained exponential growth rates.
+And these new disciples are strong, courageous, equipped, and fruitful even in tough contexts where they face severe persecution.

-This page offers an excellent overview that includes a brief appetizer video:
+This page offers an excellent overview that includes this brief appetizer video:

 (from Steve Smith, "CPM Essentials on a Napkin")